Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 ***Bruuk***

 Bruuk awoke with a yowl.
-It was a nightmare, a *terrible* nightmare, one he remembered vividly....he looked around, wildly, thrashed in a panic once he discovered he was restrained---
+It was a nightmare, a *terrible* nightmare, one he remembered vividly....he looked around, wildly, thrashed in a panic once he discovered he was restraine-

 “Easy, mate.”
 Wild was there.
 His voice was *loaded* with worry and Bruuk could hear it before the scent ever reached his nose. ”You’re safe.”